Research Areas

 OverviewAI-generated summary

-Jennifer Gan's research focuses on improving the clarity and accessibility of health information, particularly for patients navigating informed consent processes.
-She has investigated methods to enhance the readability of written informed consent forms, including the development and evaluation of tools like the "informed consent form navigator."
-This work aims to ensure patients can better understand complex medical information, contributing to more informed decision-making.
+Jennifer Gan's research focuses on improving health literacy and the clarity of medical information, particularly informed consent documents.
+She has investigated methods to enhance the readability of written informed consent forms, developing tools such as the "informed consent form navigator" to create plain-language documents that are both compliant and understandable.

 Metrics